ke7haav/merkleTreeWhitelistAirdrop/README.md

 - deployment scripts for local/testnet environments
 - a frontend or claim page for users
-- support for loading whitelist data from CSV or JSON files
+- support for stronger CSV validation, duplicate detection, and JSON export files
 - admin functionality to recover unclaimed tokens after an expiry period
 - claim windows with start and end timestamps
 - multi-round airdrops or rotating Merkle roots